 The meeting touched a very crucial issue faced by the Women of India.
 William and Catherine met acid attack survivor Laxmi Agarwal and heard about her inspirational campaign ‘Stop Acid Attacks’.
 Laxmi was attacked at 15 by a 32-year-old man after she rejected his marriage proposal.
 She explained her decision to stop covering her face in order to encourage other victims not to hide and also spoke of her successful fight for tougher legal restrictions on the sale of acid.
 The Duke thanked her for her bravery.
 Laxmi is now a TV host, and director of the Chhanve Foundation, an NGO dedicated to helping survivors of acid attacks in India.

 The Duke and Duchess also met with Sunita Jaiswal, a survivor of domestic abuse, who thanks to the support of the Azad Foundation, has turned her life around and has now provided a stable future for her daughters.
-Through the foundation Sunita was able to train as a driver, giving her independence and an income which allowed her to send her children to school.
+Through the foundation Sunita was able to train as a driver, giving her independence and an income that allowed her to send her children to school.
 She told The Duke and Duchess that the confidence she gained through training allowed her remaining fear ‘to flow out of her’ and she now faces the future with optimism.
 She and The Duchess discussed the importance of mothers helping their daughters to develop strategies to become independent women.

 Another attendee of the meeting was the journalist Soumya Menon who spoke about the role of media in these issues.
 She explained that the media can help women to tell their own stories and shine a light on the unique circumstances faced by individual women.
 She discussed her strong belief in continuing support and empowerment for women who are brave enough to speak up, so they are not abandoned and ignored after they have told their stories and the media have moved on.